timwhitlock/wp-twitter-api/README.md

 ## Twitter Client

+To check whether the user has authenticated the plugin and configured the oAuth tokens you can use the following function.

+#### twitter_api_configured
+`bool twitter_api_configured ()`
+Returns True if the user has authenticated the plugin and configured oAuth tokens

 The following functions are available from anywhere as soon as the plugin is authenticated.
 They all operate as the Twitter account you connected in your admin area.